-Now that you know how to create, save and publish a post using WordPress, let’s briefly summarize all of the steps involved in creating a new post.
+Now that you know how to create, save and publish your posts in WordPress, let’s review the steps involved in creating a new WordPress post.

-In this final section of the tutorial, we summarize the steps involved in creating and optimizing a new WordPress post.
+In this final section of the tutorial, we review the steps involved in creating and optimizing a new WordPress post.

-As mentioned in Part 1 of this tutorial, getting your content published online with WordPress is as easy as 1-2-3:
+As mentioned in Part One of this tutorial, getting content published online with WordPress is as easy as 1-2-3: